 By federal law, the credit bureaus are required to provide your report and free credit scores once a year…but only if you ask for it.
 To request your free credit report from any (or all) of the three main credit bureaus, go to www.annualcreditreport.com or call 1-877-322-8228.
 This site is jointly operated by the three credit bureaus as mandated by the Fair and Accurate Credit Transactions Act (FACTA) so consumers can have some oversight into what’s being reported about them.

 Keep in mind, these reports will not include your credit score—you can use Credit Sesame or your favorite tracker for that.
-But the report will include all the information from your credit file that the bureau used to calculate your score, such as current and past credit card accounts and loans to any late payments or delinquent accounts.
+But the report will include all the information from your credit file that the bureau used to calculate your scores, such as current and past credit card accounts and loans to any late payments or delinquent accounts.

 Pay close attention for errors on your credit report